Severson-Group/AMDC-Hardware/docs/Encoder.md

 The AMDC REV D hardware supports two independent encoder interfaces.
 These must be incremental encoders outputting differential ABZ signals (i.e. the encoder outputs both the non-inverting and inverting signal, e.g. A and A̅).
 If the encoder only provides single-ended ABZ outputs, an adapter must be used between the encoder and the AMDC which converts the single-ended outputs to the differential signals required by the AMDC.
 For proper operation, the encoder ground should be connected to the AMDC ground via a pin on the DB9 connector.
 For powering the encoder, the user has two options: the AMDC provides 5V power via the DB9 connector, or the user can use an external power supply.

+The maximum encoder signal frequency that the AMDC is able to receive depends on the FPGA clock frequency, which is 200MHz in our case.
+It is suggested that there is a minimum of a 10x over-sampling ratio per encoder data line square wave voltage level.
+So, the frequency of the square wave on the encoder data line must be less than 10MHz (10 million pulses per second).
+To calculate the frequency of the encoder square wave signal, speed of the rotor and encoder specifications such as counts/cycles per revolution (CPR) and pulses per revolution (PPR) should be known.
+For example, if PPR = 1024 and rotor speed is 1000rev./sec., then encoder pulse frequency = PPR x rotor speed = 1024pulses/rev. x 1000rev./sec. = 1.024MHz, which is below maximum frequency the AMDC can receive from the encoder input (10MHz).

+More information on CPR and PPR can be found [here](https://www.cuidevices.com/blog/what-is-encoder-ppr-cpr-and-lpr).

 ### 2. DB9 Connector

 Each D-sub connecter has 9 pins – 6 for the differential ABZ signals, 2 for the ground signals and 1 for 5V supply to the encoder.
 A jumper should be installed if the encoder is powered by 5V from the AMDC.
 There are two jumpers numbered on the silkscreen as JP2 for Encoder 1 and JP3 for Encoder 2, as shown in the block diagram.
 Encoder 1 and Encoder 2 correspond to the top and bottom encoders in the picture below.